 These products cannot create situational awareness and such claims should be grounds for legal recourse for false advertising.
 Such a claim is as ridiculous as a treadmill manufacturer stating “Our treadmills create healthy lifestyles.”
 No they don’t.

 They provide a tool where the purchaser of the treadmill can, if they so choose, make using the treadmill a component of their healthy lifestyle.
 The treadmill is just a tool.
 The user creates their own fitness, in their own bodies.

-All these technology tools coming down the pipeline for the fire service is simply that, tools.
+All these technology tools coming down the pipeline for the fire service or for any group or team yearning to learn about situational awareness is simply that, a tool.
 Nothing out there now, or forever more, will be able to “create” situational awareness.
 Situational awareness is developed in the mind, not in the technology.

 Helpful or Harmful